-Edinburgh’s hotels live up to the city’s history and sense of drama.
-There are hotels in historic buildings, suites stuffed with antiques, rooms designed to the hilt and views to swoon over.
-Some have spas attached, many have acclaimed restaurants and bars; Prestonfield House even has its own parkland.
+In contrast to grittier, cosmopolitan Glasgow, Edinburgh is every bit the quaint, picture-perfect touristy hotspot it’s known to be.
+And because of the huge visitor footfall – especially in August, when it’s Fringe season – there are plenty of hotels to choose from in Edinburgh.
+Many live up to the Scottish capital’s history and innate sense of drama.
+There are hotels in historic buildings, with suites stuffed with antiques, rooms designed to the hilt and views to swoon over; others have spas attached; others have Michelin-starred restaurants and bars.
+Heck, Prestonfield House even has its own parkland.
 Read on to find our choice of the best hotels in Edinburgh.

 Edinburgh's best hotels

-A collection of five-star suites, each one different, but all furnished with antiques and with a range of hotel services attached.
-There’s 24-hour room service, and in addition, each suite has a microwave and crockery; afternoon tea and drinks are available in the drawing room.
-Some suites have spa baths, others have views over Edinburgh castle and all have free wifi.
-Even though the Residence is situated in the New Town, parking is free.
+The Residence boasts a collection of five-star suites, each with its own character, but all with antiques and a range of hotel services attached.
+You’ll find 24-hour room service here, as well as a microwave and crockery in each suite; in the drawing room, afternoon tea and drinks are available.
+In some suites there are spa baths, while others have views over Edinburgh Castle.
+All have free wi-fi.
+And although his hotel is located in the New Town, there’s free parking available.

-Built in 2009, this is a modern five-star hotel, full of bright colours and bold fabrics, in a very central location.
-There are 136 rooms, all with free wifi, newspapers, Nespresso machines and rain showers; suites have been decorated by different Scottish artists and designers.
-The restaurant, Cucina, serves Italian dishes; there’s also a bar (Epicurean) and some treatment rooms (facials, manicures and massages).
+The Royal Mile is a relatively young five-star Edinburgh hotel, built in 2009.
+Replete with bright colours and bold fabrics, it’s right in the centre of the city.
+Its 136 rooms all have free wi-fi, newspapers, Nespresso machines and bathrooms with rain showers.
+A particularly nice touch is that each suite has been decorated by a different Scottish artist and designer.
+The restaurant, Cucina, serves Italian dishes; there’s also a bar called Epicurean and treatment rooms that offer facials, manicures and massages.

-This modern five-star hotel sits behind the 1846 façade of Lady Glenorchy Church.
-The interior has a clean, contemporary design; the 77 rooms have floor-to-ceiling windows with views over the city, Nespresso machines, iPod docks and newspapers.
-The most desirable rooms either give access to the two-acre roof garden (which has views of Calton Hill) or have balconies.
-A brasserie serves Scottish cuisine.
+The Glasshouse is a modern five-star hotel that sits behind the nineteenth-century façade of Lady Glenorchy Church.
+The interior has a clean, contemporary design; its 77 rooms have floor-to-ceiling windows with views across Edinburgh, along with Nespresso machines, iPod docks and newspapers.
+The most desirable rooms either give access to the two-acre roof garden (which has views of Calton Hill), or have balconies.
+Win-win, then.
+The on-site brasserie serves Scottish cuisine.

-This former seaman’s mission is where it all began for the Malmaison chain of boutique hotels.
-It’s a grand building, situated where the Water of Leith meets the docks (ask for a harbour view when you book); inside there’s a bar and brasserie, a gym and 100 jauntily decorated rooms (all with kettles, desks and mini-bars).
-Parking and wifi are free.
+This branch of Malmaison is a former seamens’ mission is where it actually all began for the boutique chain.
+It’s an auspicious building, located at the meeting point between the city’s docks and the Water of Leith – we suggest you ask for a harbour view when you book.
+Inside, you’ll find a bar, brasserie, gym and 100 jauntily decorated rooms (all with kettles, desks and mini-bars).
+Parking and wi-fi are both free.

-Set in parkland just south of Arthur’s Seat, the main building here dates from 1687.
-Public spaces and bedrooms have ornate fixtures and fittings, and there are antiques everywhere, but contemporary comforts abound too (mood lighting, 47-inch TVs, minibars, free wifi).
+This places is to be found in parkland just south of Arthur’s seat, in a building whoses origins date back to the seventeenth century.
+The communal spaces and bedrooms alike have ornate fixtures and fittings, and antique items are dotted about everywhere.
+Fortunately, various contemporary creature comforts are to be found too, like mood lighting, 47-inch TVs, minibars, and free wi-fi.
 Rhubarb restaurant offers Scottish cuisine and afternoon tea.
-Peacocks and Highland cattle roam the grounds, yet the Royal Mile is less than two miles away.
+Peacocks and Highland cattle roam the grounds – but regardless of all this bucolic charm, the city centre is just a couple of miles away.

 Sheraton Grand Hotel & Spa

-A slick, modern hotel with a classy spa, just to the south of the city – Princes Street is five minutes’ walk away.
-Spacious, light-filled rooms have wooden floors, contemporary fittings and free wifi; some have views of the castle.
-There’s a restaurant and bar, but the big attraction is the One Spa, which has a swimming pool, a Hydropool, a thermal suite, a gym, and several treatment rooms.
+A slick and modern hotel that boasts a particularly upscale spa.
+The Sheraton is located just south of the city, with Princes Street a five-minute walk away.
+The spacious, airy rooms here have wooden floors, contemporary decor and free w-fi.
+If you’re lucky, you might get one with views of Edinburgh Castle.
+There’s both an on-site restaurant and bar, but the real jewel is that spa, which has a pool, a hydropool, a thermal suite, a gym and several treatment rooms.

-The epitome of the design hotel, the New Town’s Tigerlily has an opulent bar and restaurant and 33 smart bedrooms.
-All are kitted out to four-star standard and have free wifi; the Black room has a fireplace and a wicker chair suspended from the ceiling, while the Georgian suite has a contemporary four-poster.
-Lulu nightclub can be found in the basement.
+New Town’s Tigerlily is the very epitome of the design hotel, with an opulent bar, restaurant and a grand total of 33 incredibly handsome bedrooms.
+They’re all kitted out to four-star standard, and come with free wi-fi.
+The Black room has a fireplace and a wicker chair suspended from the ceiling (because, why not?), while the Georgian suite has a contemporary four-poster.
+Lulu nightclub can be found in the basement, keeping the party vibes going.

-In the New Town, the Waldorf Astoria was originally a railway hotel (the Caledonian – the station is long gone).
-It was expansively refurbished in 2012, but the Edwardian heritage remains visible.
-Rooms are a study in understated luxury, and come with Nespresso machines and Salvatore Ferragamo toiletries; wifi is free.
-The two dining options are run by the Galvin brothers, plus there’s a bar, and a spa with a swimming pool.
+The Waldorf Astoria was first a railway hotel to the now-extinct Caledonian station.
+Then, after an ambitious refurb job in 2012, it emerged a very different kind of establishment indeed.
+Its Edward heritage remains on display, though: the luxury here is a reserved, tasteful one.
+Rooms come with Nespresso machines and Salvatore Ferragamo toiletries.
+Wi-fi is... you guessed it: free.
+The two dining options are run by the famous Galvin brothers, and there’s a bar, and a spa with a swimming pool.

 The Witchery by the Castle

-The nine gorgeous gothic suites here are housed in two buildings at the top of the Royal Mile in the Old Town.
-Each one is lavishly furnished with antiques, leather and velvet, not to mention tapestries and four-posters, nicely complementing the atmosphere at the associated Witchery restaurant (on the same premises).
-Champagne, newspapers and wifi are included in the room rate.
+At the top of the Old Town’s Royal Mile, you’ll find two buildings that contain nine sumptuous goth suites.
+Each of The Witchery’s rooms is extravagantly furnished with antiques, leather and velvet, as well as tapestries and four-posters that nicely complement the atmosphere at the associated Witchery restaurant, on the same premises.
+Champers, newspapers and wi-fi are included in the room rate.

-If you know Hotel du Vin then you know what to expect here: dependable comfort and style with a look pitched somewhere between a Scottish gentlemen's club and a contemporary hotel.
-There's a French bistro of sorts, bar, small courtyard and more.
-It's a winning formula, all cleverly fitted into an old building that could hardly be closer to the National Museum of Scotland, Greyfriars Kirkyard and various Fringe goings-on in August.
+Know the Hotel du Vin chain?
+Then you’ll know exactly what to expect here: dependable comfort and style with a look pitched somewhere between a Scottish gentlemen’s club and a contemporary hotel.
+There’s a French bistro of sorts, bar, and small courtyard.
+It all comes together in a winning formula, cleverly fitted into an old building that could hardly be closer to the National Museum of Scotland, Greyfriars Kirkyard and various Fringe goings-on in August.

-Once the headquarters of the Scotsman newspaper, this has been a luxury hotel since 2001.
-Some of the rooms and suites have incredible views while the décor and general feel befits a boutique hotel fitted into an Edwardian-era newspaper building with baronial features.
-It has character and it has a great location.
-North Bridge Brasserie is the main dining option while the hotel also offers a gym, spa and a seriously space-age swimming pool.
+The former headquarters of the Scotsman newspaper, this has been enjoying life as a luxury hotel since 2001.
+Some of the rooms and suites have astonishing views, while the décor and general feel befits, well, what it is: a boutique hotel fitted into an Edwardian-era newspaper building with baronial characteristics.
+It has character and a top location.
+North Bridge Brasserie is the main dining option while the hotel also offers a gym, spa and a curiously futuristic swimming pool.

-It's hefty, it's on North Bridge (which could hardly be more central), some rooms have truly fantastic views (ask for one that looks towards Holyrood Park), décor is functional (if somewhat corporate) and facilities include a fitness suite and pool.
-Best go out for lunch or dinner though – there is no shortage of choice in the surrounding streets.
+The Carlton is a hefty hotel on North Bridge – a road, rather than outright bridge in the city centre – with some rooms that have truly fantastic views (ask for one that looks towards Holyrood Park).
+Décor is functional, if a little corporate; facilities include a fitness suite and pool.
+Best go out for lunch or dinner though: there’s no shortage of choice in the surrounding streets.

-This international chain – with establishments from Bahrain to Wuxi – opened in Edinburgh in this central site, just off the Royal Mile, in 2009.
-It's sort of a hotel, but not, given that all rooms and suites – done out in contemporary boutique style – have at least some self-catering facilities.
-You can choose from a basic room with microwave and fridge to a suite with a full kitchen and a stunning outlook from its balcony.
+This international chain has its establishments far and wide: from Bahrain in the Arabian Gulf to Wuki in China.
+This Edinburgh outpost, just off the Royal Mile, opened back in 2009.
+You might call it a sort-of hotel: its boutique-style rooms and suites all have some form of self-catering facilities.
+Choices range from a basic room with microwave and fridge, to a suite with a full kitchen and a stunning outlook from its balcony.

 A themed designer hotel that arrived not long before the financial crisis, Le Monde has only 18 rooms and junior suites but all are individual, and all reflect the city that gives them their name.
 The New York, for example, smacks of chic, Manhattan loft living; the Atlantis (not a real city, fact fans) has a large piece of arty aquamarine glass on one wall for that subsea feel.
 It boasts a central location by the George Street shops; lots of fun if you're up for it.